Securing the Grid Services

 com.gs.esm.password system properties.

-A Grid Service Container (GSC) is a container which hosts deployed Processing Unit Instances, and reports its status to the GSM.
+A Grid Service Container (GSC) is a container that hosts deployed Processing Unit Instances, and reports its status to the GSM.
 In general, operations on the GSC are routed to the managing GSM of the processing unit.
 To scale up/down, relocate, restart PU instance, destroy PU instance you need Manage PU privileges.

 A secured GSC can only connect to a secured GSM.
 This means that a Processing Unit managed by a secured GSM can only be provisioned to a secured GSC.

-Security of a GSC does not enforce any security on the deployed Processing Unit. i.e., a secured GSC can contain a Processing unit with a non-secured space, and a non-secured GSC can contain a Processing Unit with a secured space.
+Security of a GSC does not enforce any security on the deployed Processing Unit. i.e., a secured GSC can contain a Processing unit with a non-secured Space, and a non-secured GSC can contain a Processing Unit with a secured Space.